forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/add.md

 ```

 ## Example
-Add XPath-only custom PMD rules as standalone XML files.
-Java-based rules must be bundled in JAR files.
-Be sure to adhere to PMD conventions, such as defining the custom rules in XML fils under a ```/category``` directory.
+Bundle custom PMD rules in JAR files.
+Follow PMD conventions, such as defining the custom rules in XML files under a ```/category``` directory.

-See the [PMD documentation](https://pmd.github.io/latest/pmd_userdocs_extending_writing_pmd_rules.html) for information about writing rules.
+See PMD's documentation for more information on writing rules.

-This example shows how to specify two files directly.
+This example shows how to specify two JAR files directly.
+You can also specify a directory containing one or more JARs, all of which will be added.

 ```bash
 $ sfdx scanner:rule:add --language apex --path "/Users/me/rules/Jar1.jar,/Users/me/rules/category/apex/MyRules.xml"
          Successfully added rules for apex.